 News, music, social media, and media OTT apps need to keep their users informed about the latest news, updates, and releases in real-time.

 Each time you receive a “Like” on your Facebook post, wouldn’t you want the push notification to redirect you to that specific post, and not your newsfeed?
 If there is a piece of breaking news you want to share with your users, you want them to arrive at the article faster.
 Deep linking is the surest way to make this happen.

 Re-target users who have abandoned their shopping carts with push notifications that take them directly to the transaction page.

 5. Enhance the app onboarding experience

-I happened to be looking for some Chinese food delivery options on my mobile.
-I installed an app, and my phone buzzed “Did you check the latest Chinese restaurant in Powai?”
+Imagine you happen to be looking for some Chinese food delivery options on mobile.
+You installed an app, and the phone buzzed “Did you check the latest Chinese restaurant in Powai?”

-I clicked, landed at the restaurant’s menu page, and placed my order!
-I might not have discovered the restaurant if I had navigated the usual way.
-A personalized offer did create that first impression and made my first experience satisfactory and memorable.
+You clicked, landed at the restaurant’s menu page, and placed an order!
+It’s possible that you might not have discovered the restaurant if you navigated the usual way.
+A personalized offer did create that first impression and made the first experience satisfactory and memorable.